 Are Changes In My Loved One Due To Symptoms Of Dementia?

-Often times, it is very hard for people experiencing memory issues to recognize their problems while those around them are extremely concerned.
-On the other hand, an older adult experiencing normal forgetfulness or “senior moments” generally recognizes their own lack of recall.
-Keep in mind that memory issues develop gradually, worsening over time, so if a sudden change in memory loss occurs, it could be linked to another medical condition which may need immediate medical attention.
+An older adult experiencing normal forgetfulness or “senior moments” generally recognizes their own lack of recall.
+People experiencing memory issues often find it challenging to recognize their problems, which concerns those around them.
+Remember that memory issues develop gradually, worsening over time, so if a sudden change in memory loss occurs, it could be linked to another medical condition, which may need immediate attention.

 - An overall disheveled appearance